 If you are the one sharing your audio you cannot mute the outgoing stream.

-If you're receiving shared audio from someone else, you can right-click their avatar and choose Mute audio sharing for me
+If you're receiving shared audio from someone else, you can right-click their avatar and choose Mute audio sharing for me to mute their shared audio.
+Clicking Mute audio sharing for me again will unmute.

 I can't hear what I'm sharing!
 Help!

 First, check if audio sharing is active by mousing over the Share System Audio button.
-The sharing button should be lit up red indicating active audio sharing, and the tooltip that pops up should indicate Stop Playback
+The sharing button should be lit up red indicating active audio sharing, and the tooltip that pops up should indicate Stop Playback.

 Next, double check the Around output speaker.
 This can be found in the bottom left of the Around window and should be set to a real device (not the loopback device) for you to hear.